Basic Tutorial #8:

-In this article we’ll walk through the basics of how to add a post to WordPress if you’re using Gutenberg Blocks.
+In this article we’ll walk through the basics of how to add a post to your WordPress site if you’re using Gutenberg Blocks.
 Later on we’ll get into some of the finer details of how to use blocks.
 (If you’re still using the Classic Editor — and you shouldn’t be — there’s a helpful tutorial here).

 #1.
 Select Posts/Add New

 Notice the Posts item on the left-hand side of the dashboard.
-Underneath you’ll see All Posts, Add New, Categories and Tags.
+When you hover over it, you’ll see All Posts, Add New, Categories and Tags.

 It doesn’t look like much, does it?